Birding in exotic locations can be quite expensive, and the idea of managing a trip on our own can be quite daunting.

 Guatemala’s Holy Grail Birds: the warblers

 Feb.
 8 to 12, 2020 Every country that has unique or endemic bird species has a few Holy Grail species.
 The ones that everyone wants to see.
 They usually are spectacular birds with a reputation for being hard to see, or at the very least, are only from a small area that’s hard to get…

 The cloud forest of El Biotopo del Quetzal

 Feb.
 6 & 7, 2020 The city of Cobán sits in the foothills along the eastern edge of the Guatemalan highlands.
 With the highlands acting as a natural barrier, the eastern foothill’s cloud forest is isolated from the cloud forest along the western slope of the highlands.
 This means there are a few bird species…

 I’m not buyin’ it.

-I’ve been a serious birder since the day I went on my first local Audubon field trip at 12 years old.
+I’ve been a serious birder since the day I went on my first Audubon field trip at 12 years old.
 That day I had the epiphany that you can go on a trip with the sole motive of seeking birds instead of waiting for them to come to your yard.
 Ever since then, I have been trying to travel wherever I can to see new birds.

-Now I’m living in a remodeled RV (it’s stationary) with my awesome wife Stephanie and planning our next adventure.
-As you can guess, we are all about traveling cheap and getting the most out of an experience.
-That is what I’m here for; to share our tips and travel stories about traveling and birding on a budget.
+Now, I’m living in a remodeled RV (it’s stationary).
+As you can guess, I’m are all about traveling cheap and getting the most out of an experience.
+That is what I’m here for; to share my tips and travel stories about birding on a budget.